 To qualify for RIRP, servicemembers must:

 Program payments are not automatic.
 Guard and reserve members must apply for the RIRP payments thorough their service personnel offices.

-Guard and reserve members serving on involuntary active duty and earning at least $50 less than their normal civilian income each month must verify eligibility for this benefit through their military service's personnel system, using a new DD form created for this program.
+Guard and reserve members serving on involuntary active duty and earning at least $50 less than their normal civilian income each month must verify eligibility for this benefit through their military service's personnel system, using DD Form 2919.